 Sear the Seasoned Chicken Thighs in the Instant Pot First

 Then we add our rice, fully drained to the pot and toss it with the onions, garlic and butter, still in saute mode, for about 2 minutes.
-Press cancel and pour in the the chicken broth.
+Press cancel and pour in the chicken broth.
 Use a wooden and scrape along the bottom once again to get up and browned on bits.
-The we arrange the chicken thighs on top of the rice, season with a little salt and pepper, secure the lid with the vent set to the sealing position, and pressure cook (manual setting on some pots) on high pressure for 18 minutes.
+Then we arrange the chicken thighs on top of the rice, season with a little salt and pepper, secure the lid with the vent set to the sealing position, and pressure cook (manual setting on some pots) on high pressure for 18 minutes.
 After the 18 minutes are up, we let the pressure naturally release for 20 minutes.
 If, after 20 minutes, the pin hasn’t dropped, go ahead and release the rest of the pressure.
 There should be very little.
-Then remove the chicken to a plate and fluff the rice with forks.
+Then remove the chicken to a plate and let the rice sit in the Instant Pot, with the lid off, for about 5 minutes.
+It will continue to absorb the liquid and thicken to perfection.
 Your chicken thighs and brown rice are now ready to serve!

 - 4 bone-in chicken thighs with skin

 - 2 tablespoons butter